 Confidence-building versus skepticism

-“We will work closely with Japan before, during and after the discharge of the water,” said Grossi, a career diplomat from Argentina with more than 35 years of professional experience in nonproliferation and disarmament, who traveled to Fukushima during an official trip to Japan in February 2020 soon after starting a four-term as IAEA’s new chief.
+“We will work closely with Japan before, during and after the discharge of the water,” said Grossi, a career diplomat from Argentina with more than 35 years of professional experience in nonproliferation and disarmament, who went to Fukushima in February 2020 soon after starting a four-term as IAEA's new chief.